Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Our Method

 \begin{theorem} If $T_\Delta$ is known and $I_{\text{TVD}}(X_i; X_j \mid Z) > \hat{\epsilon} \coloneqq \left((\epsilon+\epsilon_i+\epsilon_j)|\Sigma|^2+ (\epsilon_i+\epsilon_j)|\Sigma|^3\right)$, then under \cref{assm:ZandY} and \ref{assm:Z1andZ2}, the conditioned CA mechanism is $\hat{\epsilon}$-information monotone. \end{theorem}

 We defer the proof to \cref{app:sufficiency}.
-When agents report the high-effort signals truthfully, the expected score is the TVD mutual information between $X_i$ and $X_j$. \Cref{thm:sufficiency} suggests that if $Z$ approximately blocks the correlation between $Z_i$ with $X_j$ and $Z_j$, then any cheating strategy can only decrease the TVD mutual information between the reports $\hat{X}_i$ and $\hat{X}_j$ up to an error.
-In the context of LLM cheating, suppose the principal suspects that some agents are using LLMs to generate their labels.
-Our mechanism suggests that the principal can generate labels using a (potentially different) LLM and compute the CA score conditioned on these generated labels.
-According to \cref{thm:sufficiency}, if the principal's generated labels satisfy two conditions --- 1) they block correlations among the labels generated by potential cheating agents (\cref{assm:Z1andZ2}), and 2) they block correlations between those labels and the ground truth (\cref{assm:ZandY}) --- then the conditioned CA mechanism's score is information monotone.
+When agents report the high-effort signals truthfully, the expected score is the TVD mutual information between $X_i$ and $X_j$. \Cref{thm:sufficiency} suggests that if $Z$ approximately blocks the correlation between $Z_i$ with $X_j$ and $Z_j$, then any manipulation can only decrease the TVD mutual information between $\hat{X}_i$ and $\hat{X}_j$ up to an error.

 We further show the \textbf{necessity} of the assumptions for information monotonicity.
-We construct an example to show that if $Z_i$ and $Z_j$ have some correlation that is not captured by $Z$, then there exists a signal structure such that the score computed by the conditioned CA mechanism is not maximized by reporting $X_i$ and $X_j$.
+The following proposition suggests that if $Z_i$ and $Z_j$ have some correlation that is not captured by $Z$, then there exists a signal structure following the relationship in \cref{fig:causal}, such that the score computed by the conditioned CA mechanism is not maximized by reporting $X_i$ and $X_j$.

 \begin{prop} Suppose $T_\Delta$ is known.
-If there exist $(z_i, z_j, y, z)$ such that $|\Pr(Z_i = z_i, Z_j = z_j \mid Y = y, Z = z) - \Pr(Z_i = z_i \mid Y = y, Z = z) \Pr(Z_j = z_j \mid Y = y, Z = z)| = d$ for some $0<d\le\frac{1}{4}$, then there exists a joint distribution $\Pr(X_i, X_j, Z_i, Z_j, Y, Z)$ that satisfies the causal relationship described in \cref{fig:causal} and a strategy profile $(\theta_i, \theta_j)\neq (\tau, \tau)$ such that $S_i(\hat{X}_i, \hat{X}_j) \ge S_i(X_i, X_j) + 8d^2$ where $\hat{X}_i = \theta_i(X_i, Z_i)$ and $\hat{X}_j = \theta_j(X_j, Z_j)$. \end{prop}
+If there exist $(z_i, z_j, y, z)$ such that $|\Pr(Z_i = z_i, Z_j = z_j \mid Y = y, Z = z) - \Pr(Z_i = z_i \mid Y = y, Z = z) \Pr(Z_j = z_j \mid Y = y, Z = z)| = d$ for some $0<d\le\frac{1}{4}$, then there exists a joint distribution $\Pr(X_i, X_j, Z_i, Z_j, Y, Z)$ that satisfies the causal relationship described in \cref{fig:causal} and a strategy profile $(\theta_i, \theta_j)\neq (\tau, \tau)$ such that $S_i(\hat{X}_i, \hat{X}_j\mid Z) \ge S_i(X_i, X_j\mid Z) + 8d^2$ where $\hat{X}_i = \theta_i(X_i, Z_i)$ and $\hat{X}_j = \theta_j(X_j, Z_j)$. \end{prop}